sramki/vertx-maven/archetype/src/main/resources/archetype-resources/README.md

-# Vert.x Maven Template
+# Vert.x Maven Example Project

-Template project for creating a Vert.x module with a Maven build.
+Example project for creating a Vert.x module with a Maven build.

-Clone this and adapt it to easily develop Vert.x modules using Maven as your build tool.